tektutor/openshift-tekton-feb-2022/Day1/README.md

 Once you are done with a lab exercise, please delete the project and recreate with the same name.
 </pre>

-## :question: What will happen if I don't follow the above requests?
+## What will happen if I don't follow the above requests :question::question::question:
 <pre>
 - When you switch using other user credentials, actually you will end up using other participant's lab machine.
 - It will be confusing for both of you, as the projects gets switched in your lab everytime other participant